• Skip to main content

 How to get that smoky flavor throughout

-This is the same method we use with our Smoked Mac & Cheese and Smoked Vegetables as well as Smoked Sweet Potatoes.
+This is the same method we use with our Smoked Mac & Cheese and Smoked Vegetables as well as Smoked Sweet Potatoes and Smoked Deviled Eggs.
 The idea is to stir occasionally as the dish is cooking on the smoker.

 If you just placed the dish on the smoker and let it cook like we do with our traditional Baked Beans recipe you'll get smoke flavor just on the surface.
 There's nothing wrong with that, but for beans that are truly permeated with smoky goodness you'll need to stir.